 It would be a good idea, by the way, to make sure you’re having experts do this.
 It doesn’t do a lot of good to pull awesome data if you can’t make heads or tails of it.
 Have a smart digital marketer lead this research, and be sure you actually know what you’re looking at.

 What are we getting out of all this research?

 The point of this process is to be able to make smart decisions about your brand.
 But you really can’t do that with simple raw data.
 The data you gathered needs to be synthesized and analyzed in order to get you to the answers you need.
-So here’s how you’re going to do that—the outputs of your research.
+So here’s how you’re going to do that.

 Once you know for certain who you’re up against, it’s time to audit what they’re doing.
 That means everything—their digital marketing, their creative, their website and any microsites they own, their traditional ads (print, billboards, etc.)...if you were able to get your hands on it during your initial research process, you need to include it here; if you weren’t, it’s important enough to dive back in.

 Why does this matter?
 Well, for one thing it’s just important to know the lay of the land in your industry.
 You don’t necessarily have to follow the crowd, but at least know what the norms and trends are.
 Standing out can be good, but the old axiom that “any press is good press” isn’t really true.
 If the reason you stand out is because you’re the worst in your industry, that’s (obviously) not helpful to your brand.